yegor256/blog/static/talks.md

 It was one of the best conferences I've attended so far.
 A very well organized, carefully planned, in a perfect and rather expensive location.
 Besides that, my speech was screened beforehand.
 I even had to make it over Skype and some corrections were received.
-What I would suggest to invite new speakers &mdash;
-it seems that there are almost the same faces every year.
+What I would suggest to invite new speakers&mdash;it seems that there are almost the same faces every year.

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>